 Season 2007 saw the arrival of Cameron Lockwood and Dean Limbach at Pt.
 Gellibrand, and the departures of former captain Brad Lloyd (retired), assistant coach Rayden Tallis (retired), Dean Galea (West Adelaide), Jackson Barling (West Adelaide), Jeremy Dukes, Stephen Brewer, Matthew Pearce (all Port Melbourne) and Heath Lawry (Central Districts in SA).
 2006 Liston Medal and Gerry Callahan Medal runner-up, Brett Johnson, was appointed the new captain of the Seagulls in just his second season at the Club, replacing Lloyd.
 Andrew Williams and Steven Greene were joint vice-captains.

 The season commenced with a comfortable win over Werribee, 17.15.117 to 9.10.64, while Brad Gotch’s 100th game as coach came in round 2 when the game against Port was drawn at 13.15.93 apiece, the seventh occasion that this has occurred.
 This made Gotch the third longest-serving coach behind the legendary Gerry Callahan and dual-premiership winner Gordon Ogden.
 Port had led by 27 points at the 11-minute mark of the last quarter before the Seagulls rallied to boot the last four goals of the game.
 At the final siren the scoreboard showed the Borough ahead by 4 points even though both coaches believed Port had won by a point.
 After the goal umpires conferred the result was determined to be a draw.
 Newcomer, Dean Limbach, booted six goals.

 Remarkably, the round 3 clash with Casey ended in yet another draw at 15.15.105 each.
 Then, after ten rounds, Williamstown had seven wins, one loss and the two draws and were sitting on top of the ladder.
 Four losses in a row ensued over rounds 12-15 against Geelong, Casey, Coburg and Sandringham.

-The team bounced back in the round 19 clash at Port Melbourne, with Collingwood champion Nathan Buckley making his second appearance for the Seagulls (the first was against Box Hill in 2005), with a huge win, 26.13.169 to Port’s 7.12.54.
-At the completion of the home-and-away rounds, the team finished in fourth place with 10 wins, six losses and two draws.
-The Reserves also ended up in fourth spot on the ladder with 12 wins, 5 defeats and one draw.
+The team bounced back in the round 19 clash at Port Melbourne, with 35yo Collingwood champion Nathan Buckley making his second appearance for the Seagulls (the first was against Box Hill in 2005), with a huge win, 26.13.169 to Port’s 7.12.54.
+Buckley picked up 29 possessions and kicked a goal in each quarter while Magpie teammate, Paul Licuria, also stood out with 34 disposals.